Looking for support for your finance function? Book a time with an expert.

 As technology improves, organizations using AI for financial modeling and scenario planning have reduced the time spent on data processing by up to 65% allowing finance teams to focus on generating actionable insights rather than just crunching numbers.

-• More efficient capital allocation that maximizes return on every dollar invested
+• More efficient capital allocation to maximize return on every dollar invested

-• Better alignment between operational activities and financial outcomes
+• Greater alignment between operational activities and economic results

 The gap between average and exceptional FP&A performance typically comes down to five key practices:

-1. Leveraging purpose-built technology rather than spreadsheet-based processes.
-While Excel remains essential to many processes dedicated FP&A platforms like Anaplan, Adaptive Insights, and Planful deliver automation, collaboration features, and analytical capabilities that spreadsheets simply cannot match.
+2. Leveraging purpose-built technology rather than spreadsheet-based processes.
+While Excel remains essential to many processes, dedicated FP&A platforms such as Anaplan, Adaptive Insights, and Planful offer automation, collaboration features, and analytical capabilities that spreadsheets simply cannot match.

-2. Implementing driver-based planning that connects financial projections to the operational metrics that actually move the business.
-When sales forecasts link directly to pipeline metrics, marketing spend, and sales capacity, the resulting financial projections become both more accurate and more actionable.
+3. Implementing driver-based planning that connects financial projections to the operational metrics that actually move the business.
+By having direct links from sales forecasts to pipeline metrics, marketing spend, and sales capacity, the output of the financial projections will be more accurate and more actionable.

-3. Breaking down data silos between finance and operational systems.
-Organizations that integrate ERP, CRM, HRIS, and other core systems with their FP&A platforms gain a unified view of performance that enables faster, more confident decision-making.
+4. Breaking down data silos between finance and operational systems: Companies integrating ERP, CRM, HRIS, and other core systems with their FP&A platforms gain a unified view of performance that enables them to make faster and more confident decisions.

-4. Shortening planning cycles without sacrificing quality.
-While traditional annual budgeting processes often drag on for months, leading organizations now complete comprehensive planning cycles in weeks through a combination of technology, streamlined processes, and clear prioritization.
+5. Shorten the length of planning cycles without sacrificing quality: Traditional annual budgeting processes often take months, but leading organizations today complete comprehensive planning cycles in weeks through a combination of technology, streamlined processes, and clear prioritization.

 Unlock Your Finance Potential